Joint Learning using Mixture-of-Expert-Based Representation for Speech Enhancement and Robust Emotion Recognition

 On the DNS-contaminated test set, Sparse MERIT again demonstrates superior performance at –5, 0, and 5 dB, and performs comparably to other methods at 10 dB.
-At –5 dB, compared to the SE-only model, it yields equal PESQ, but achieves 15.1\% higher CSIG, 7.7\% higher CBAK, 10.3\% higher COVL, 44.4\% higher SSNR, and 19.6\% higher STOI.
+At –5 dB, compared to the BSSE-SE SE-only model, it yields equal PESQ, but achieves 15.1\% higher CSIG, 7.7\% higher CBAK, 10.3\% higher COVL, 44.4\% higher SSNR, and 19.6\% higher STOI.
 Relative to FT-MTL, it improves 1.8\% on PESQ, 7.6\% on CSIG, 4.0\% on CBAK, 6.0\% on COVL, 31.5\% on SSNR, and 4.7\% on STOI.
 These results demonstrate that Sparse MERIT not only generalizes better across unseen noise but also enhances intelligibility and perceptual quality under extremely low-SNR conditions.

 While uncertainty loss weighting improves SER performance over the FT-MTL baseline, it does not yield noticeable gains for SE.
 In contrast, PCGrad does not improve performance on either task, yielding results that are comparable to or worse than those of naive multi-task learning.
 Sparse MERIT, on the other hand, demonstrates consistent benefits across both tasks.
 For SER, Sparse MERIT achieves superior performance, likely due to its more focused expert routing.
 For SE, both the dense and sparse MERIT variants deliver strong and comparable results, indicating that the expert-based integration mechanism supports robust enhancement regardless of the routing strategy.